Guide to Start a House Cleaning Business

 Business Insurance is not as expensive as you may think.

-So if you are starting out with just yourself, you will not be spending thousands or even hundreds of dollars of insurance.
-My first monthly premium cost to insure myself was about $30/month!
+If you are starting out with just yourself, you will not be spending thousands or even hundreds of dollars on insurance.
+My first monthly premium for my Liability Insurance to insure myself was about $30/month!

 Insurance is so important for your small business, I dive into how it can help your company stand out and protect you from costly mistakes.
 Read all about it here —–> 5 Reasons to insure your cleaning business